ChristianSanchez25/ecommerce-test/README.md

 - **User Authentication**: Secure user registration and login using JWT-based authentication and authorization.
 - **CRUD Operations for Products**: Endpoints for creating, reading, updating, and deleting products.
 - **Order Management**: Allow authenticated users to place orders, manage order history, and capture essential order details.
+- **Clean Architecture**: The API is designed following clean architecture principles to ensure scalability and maintainability.

 ## ℹ️ Prerequisites